chocolatey/docs/input/en-us/central-management/setup/website.md

 * `URL_to_CCM` should be the accessible URL to access the CCM Website.
 This will typically be the FQDN of the server that is hosting the CCM Web Site, but it will depend on your environments configuration.

-> 📝 **NOTE**: When adding this entry, be sure to include a `,` either before or after the entry, depending on where you add it in the file.  i.e. the end result needs to be a properly formatted JSON document.
+> :memo: **NOTE**: When adding this entry, be sure to include a `,` either before or after the entry, depending on where you add it in the file.  i.e. the end result needs to be a properly formatted JSON document.

 The end result should look something like this: